Naks00/People-counter/README.md

 This week focused on preparing the sensors and actuators for installation into the project’s housing.
 I designed and 3D-printed mounts and supports to securely hold each sensor in place within the enclosure.
 Protective casings were applied to ensure durability.
 The housing design was reviewed to accommodate all components.

 # Week 6: Finalizing the Housing
 Continuing from the previous week, I assembled the sensors, actuators, and other hardware into the prepared housing.
 This required precise alignment to ensure optimal functionality, particularly for the distance sensors, which needed unobstructed views of their measurement zones.
-Additional tests were performed with the components installed to confirm that the housing did not interfere with performance.
-I also added labels and organized internal wiring to make future maintenance straightforward.

 # Week 7: Integrating Components with the Raspberry Pi
 This week marked the integration of all sensors and actuators with the Raspberry Pi.
 I set up GPIO pin configurations and connected the hardware to the Raspberry Pi using a custom breakout board.
 I developed a Python script to read sensor data and tested the full system for data acquisition accuracy.
 Debugging was done to resolve any issues with signal interference or communication errors.